 Amanda and her peers hosted a discussion forum with secondary school girls in the village.
 The students shared how there were very few options available to women in the village, and even fewer options they could actually afford.
 Several girls simply skipped school to avoid the embarrassment of bleeding, as they had nothing to absorb the menstrual blood.
 Some said they used dirty, wadded-up rags.
 Others used toilet paper – a luxury for most – to line their undergarments with a layer several centimetres thick.
 One girl said she rolled newspaper into a tampon-like device.

-None of these options were sanitary and many were not dignified.
+None of these options were sanitary, most were not optimally effective, and many were not dignified.
 These remarkable young women, who often faced so many added barriers and burdens in order to get to the secondary-school level, deserved better.
-So did every other woman in the village, across the country and in the world.
+So did every other woman in the village, across the country, and in the world.

 The group then hosted a pad-making workshop at the girls dormitory at the secondary school, where the girls and women’s groups were invited to learn how to make their own reusable sanitary pads.

-After several hours, the sun went down and there was no light source but attendees refused to leave; they kept tracing, talking, cutting, laughing and sewing.
+After several hours, the sun went down and there was no longer any light source, but attendees refused to leave; they kept tracing, talking, cutting, laughing and sewing.

 When the night was finally winding down, the pads created back in Canada were distributed with one pad provided to each secondary school girl, whom were overcome with emotion and gratitude.